 Sophie Taylor Barthorpe US Admissions Consultant

 Your child will face global competition in the jobs market, so what better than a global education to prepare them?
 Without help, US applications are complex and easy to get wrong.
 Our specialists will help you get them right.
-We pick our US College Counsellors from leading ivy-league US universities and often work in partnership with specialist US companies to add extra insight and ensure you are getting the best possible advice.
+We select US College Counsellors and SAT Tutors from leading ivy-league US universities and often work in partnership with specialist US companies to add extra insight and ensure you are getting the best possible advice